Marcus Smart: Early years (2014–2016)

-First Eastern Conference Finals appearance (2016–17)
+First Eastern Conference Finals appearance (2016–2017)

 On November 9, 2016, Smart scored a then season-high 20 points in a 118–93 loss to the Washington Wizards.
-On December 25, he scored 15 points and made a tiebreaking 3-pointer with 47 seconds left to help the Celtics claim a 119–114 win over the New York Knicks.
-On January 7, 2017, he scored a season-high 22 points in a 117–108 win over the New Orleans Pelicans.
-In Game 3 of the Eastern Conference Finals on May 21, Smart, who started in place of the injured Isaiah Thomas, made seven 3-pointers and scored 27 points to help the Celtics defeat the Cleveland Cavaliers 111–108.
-Boston were blown out in the first two games of the series and came back from a 21-point deficit in the third quarter of Game 3.
-They went on to lose the series in five games.
+On December 25, he scored 15 points and made a tie-breaking three-pointer with 47 seconds left to help the Celtics claim a 119–114 victory over the New York Knicks.
+On January 7, 2017, Smart scored a season-high 22 points in a 117–108 victory over the New Orleans Pelicans.

+During Game 3 of the Eastern Conference Finals on May 21, Smart, who started in place of the injured Isaiah Thomas, made seven three-pointers and scored 27 points to help the Celtics defeat the Cleveland Cavaliers 111–108.
+The Celtics were blown out in the first two games of the series and came back from a 21-point deficit in the third quarter of Game 3.
+Boston went on to lose the series in five games.

-Injuries and first All-Defensive selection (2017–19)
+Injuries and first All-Defensive selection (2017–2019)

-On November 27, 2017, Smart scored a season-high 23 points, making 6 of 9 from 3-point range, in a 118–108 loss to the Detroit Pistons.
-Smart missed 11 games between January 24 and February 14 after cutting his hand on glass at the team hotel in Los Angeles.
-On March 16, 2018, he was ruled out for the rest of the regular season with a torn ligament in his right thumb.
-After missing the Celtics' first four games of the playoffs, Smart returned to the line-up for Game 5 of their first-round series against the Milwaukee Bucks.
-He came off the bench and had nine points, five rebounds, four assists and three blocks in a 92–87 win, helping the Celtics take a 3–2 lead.
+On November 27, 2017, Smart scored a season-high 23 points, making 6-of-9 from three-point range, in a 118–108 loss to the Detroit Pistons.
+He missed 11 games between January 24 and February 14 after cutting his hand on glass at the team hotel in Los Angeles.
+On March 16, 2018, Smart was ruled out for the rest of the regular season with a torn ligament in his right thumb.
+After missing the Celtics' first four games of the playoffs, Smart returned for Game 5 of the first-round series against the Milwaukee Bucks.
+He came off the bench and had nine points, five rebounds, four assists, and three blocks in a 92–87 victory, helping the Celtics take a 3–2 lead.

 On June 29, 2018, the Celtics tendered a qualifying offer to make Smart a restricted free agent.
 On July 19, he re-signed with the Celtics to a four-year, $52 million contract.
-On November 9, he had his first double-double of the season with 13 points and a season-high 10 assists in a 123–115 loss to the Utah Jazz.
-He missed the end of the regular season and the first round of the playoffs with a left oblique tear.
+On November 9, Smart had his first double-double of the season with 13 points and a season-high 10 assists in a 123–115 loss to the Utah Jazz.
+Smart missed the end of the regular season and the first round of the playoffs with a left oblique tear.
 He returned during the second round of the playoffs.
-Following the season, he was named to the NBA All-Defensive First Team.
+Following the season, Smart was named to the NBA All-Defensive First Team.